ultravideo/rtp-benchmarks/README.md

 Individual values (`--fps` parameter) or a range (`--start`, `--end` and `--step` parameters) can be used the specify the FPS values tested.
 Without the `--step` variable, the FPS is doubled for each test.

-For ffmpeg configuration, you must edit the .sdp files in `ffmpeg/sdp/lan` with your ip address in the receiving end.
+For FFmpeg configuration, you must modify the .sdp files in `ffmpeg/sdp/lan` to use your ip address in the receiving end.

 When running the tests, start the sender first and the start will be synchronized when the receiver is started.